m-fithri/Cloud_Engineer_Portfolio-Projects/build a security-monitoring-system/README.md

 - **Amazon CloudWatch** monitors CloudTrail events, evaluates them against configured rules, and triggers alerts when predefined conditions are met.
 - **Amazon Simple Notification Service (SNS)** delivers alert notifications to subscribed users through supported communication channels, such as email.

+---

+The project is divided into two stages:

+Stage 1: Configure Secret & Logging
+- **Task 1** - Create the secret that will be monitored
+- **Task 2** - Configure AWS CloudTrail to capture API activity
+- **Task 3** - Testing the CloudTrail set up

+Stage 2: Configure Monitoring and Alerts
+- **Task 4** - Create CloudWatch rules to monitor CloudTrail events
+- **Task 5** - Configure CloudWatch Alarm and Amazon SNS to receive alert events
+- **Task 6** - Verify the end-to-end workflow by generating an event and confirming that a notification is successfully delivered

 ## 🛠️ Technologies & Tools

 `AWS Secrets Manager` `AWS CloudTrail` `Amazon CloudWatch` `Amazon SNS` `Amazon S3` `AWS CLI`